-A nest of wood lice buzzed irritably in the right-hand pocket of his robe as he stooped over to inspect a spotted toadstool, while munching on an apple he had brought for lunch, and humming to himself from beneath the tall pointed hat he wore.
+A nest of wood lice buzzed irritably in the right-hand pocket of his robe as he stooped over to inspect a spotted toadstool while munching on an apple he’d brought for lunch, and humming to himself from beneath the tall pointed hat he wore.

 “You’ll be free in a moment,” said Albus kindly to the tiny creatures that buzzed in a frenzy, filling his pocket with lively vibration.
 “You don’t want to get eaten by the bowtruckles do you?”